jjrobertson14/ParallelBashJobsEngine/TASKS.md

 - [ DONE actually :3 it will run job script files as script via parallel, any output lines not starting with _-_-_COMMAND- token will not be ran as commands ]
-                    - [DEPRECATED]
-                        - [single job script to execute & command echoing scripts]
-                            - Copy parallelWithEchoedJobCommands.sh to parallelBashJobsEngine.sh
-                            - Modify to Allow engine to accept both scripts that user desires to run and scripts that echo out commands to be run

 # Would be Cool To Have
 - ! (cool to have) [ expand lil interpreter ] Alow it to accept more tokens